fulstak/rhombus-wiki/content/learn/privacy/transaction-types/index.md

 {{< hint info >}}
 **Did you know?**\
-Rhombus is the first coin in history to deploy both CT (Blind) and RingCT (Anon) technology on a Bitcoin codebase as well as on top of Segwit.
+Rhombus is one of the first coin in history to deploy both CT (Blind) and RingCT (Anon) technology on a Bitcoin codebase as well as on top of Segwit.
 {{< /hint >}}

 {{< columns >}}